Herbal Masala Chai Concentrate

 Commercial chai can contain a lot of sugar, some preservatives, and additives.
 Creating your own can be so easy and so much more beneficial for you!
 Plus, you can tinker the recipe however you like!
 Like spicy chai?
 Add peppercorns!

 This chai concentrate has cinnamon, ginger, star anise, clove, and cardamom (one of the most important ingredients!).
 Other herbs you can add are peppercorns, fennel seeds, and coriander.
 You can also add black tea steep (I suggest adding it just after you removed from simmering) or a tea of your choice like this rooibos makes a delicious and antioxidant-rich inclusion.
 I recommend using whole spices for the best flavor.
+Mountain Rose Herbs is a great place to buy herbs!

 Herbal and Homemade Masala Chai Concentrate